krzentner/language-world/data/text-davinci-003/chain_py_md/window-open-2.py.md

-Here is the program to perform the `window-open` task:
+Your program should be:

 ```
 # window-open: slide the window open to the left
-# def window_open(robot):
+def window_open(robot):
     # Steps:
     #  1. Put gripper right of the window handle
     #  2. Start pushing against the window handle to open the window
     #  3. Push the window open harder
-    # If the robot's gripper is not vertically lined up with the window handle,
+    # If the the window handle is left of the robot's gripper, we should move the
-    # we should move the gripper near the window handle to start pushing
+    # gripper near the window handle to start pushing
-    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"):
+    if check("the window handle is left of the robot's gripper and the robot's gripper is not near the window handle"):
         robot.move("gripper to right of window handle")
     # If the robot's gripper is near the window handle we can probably slide the
     # window open now by moving the gripper left.